Scalloped Sweet Potato Ring

 I’m not saying that it can’t be done, though; only that it would be a tad trickier!

 Honestly, when I initially purchased my mandoline (actually, I’d bought it for my ex as a present back then, but he left it behind when we split: I’d been the one to give it to him, you know, so he didn’t want to take that “piece of me” with him…) I thought it was a useless kitchen gadget and that it would only collect dust in the cupboards.
 No way!
 While I may not use it everyday, it’s turned out to be one of my favorite tools!
 I honestly could not be without it anymore.

 I think it’s a neat apparatus that’s very well worth the investment; no kitchen should be without one!

 Once your potatoes have been dealt with and sliced really really thin, you’ll want to arrange the slices vertically in a 10″ round baking dish.
 Of course, you could also use a rectangle, oval or even square dish.
 Only then, you’d have to find a new name for your dish… no one’s ever seen a square ring!

 Oh, and you need to preheat your oven to 400°F; you might want to do that before you start slicing the potatoes, to make sure it has ample time to get there.

 Unless you’re using a knife and need a little bit more time to slice your tubers… then you may want to wait a bit!

 All that’s left to do now is drop little dabs of butter or ghee on top of the potatoes, then sprinkle the chopped pecans, green onion, fresh rosemary, salt and pepper.

-If you preferred to keep this completely dairy free, you could substitute coconut oil or even extra-virgin olive oil for the butter or ghee.
+If you preferred to keep this completely vegan, you could substitute vegan butter or even extra-virgin olive oil for the butter or ghee.